MolotovCherry/TrunkBundler/README.md

 - `href` is relative to the location of the `index.html` file it's defined in
 - `data-output` is the resulting file you want the output to appear in.
 The path is relative to your `dist` folder
 - `data-modules` specifies the root module of your js project.
 This can be a comma separated list as well such as `app, foo`
+- You are allowed to have multiple ones of these, which would result in multiple js outputs.
 ```html
 <link data-bundler rel="js" href="../static/scripts" data-modules="app" data-output="static/dist.min.js" />
 ```